FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_systemUsers/c_st_real_users.md

 Real users are the users defined at the operating-system level.
 Access rights to the server file system for real users are based on the underlying operating system file access rights.
 Real users can be defined locally on the server (for instance, on a UNIX-based platform in `/etc/passwd`, or on Windows as a computer-specific local user) or on a network resource (NIS for UNIX or on a domain controller for Windows).

-Set a home folder for each real user to ensure that the user is not logged into a randomly-selected directory when logging in to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+Set a home folder for each real user to ensure that the user is not logged into a randomly-selected directory when logging in to {{< SecureTransport/componentshortname  >}}.

 > **Note:**
 >